dbaba/vagrant-edison-build/README.md

 Copy files to /vagrant, and you can get them from the host machine without SCP.
 ```

-Then try to find a kernel module file, `cdc_ether.ko` for instance.
+Then try to find a kernel module file on the directory, `cdc_ether.ko` for instance.

 ```bash
 (vagrant)$ sudo find -name "cdc_ether.ko"